CrowdStrike/monorepo-next/README.md

   --only-include-releasable  If a file was changed that is not published, don't
                              count it towards a package change.
                                                       [boolean] [default: false]
+  --exclude-dev-changes      If a change doesn't affect consumers, like a
+                             monorepo dev dep change or manually bumping an external dev dep, don't count it towards a package change.                  [boolean] [default: false]

 next changed